sinha-abhi/purdue-trivia-backend/README.md

 ##### Mappings for creating/validating a User
 ###### /user/validate?name=username&password=pswd

-* Checks for whether a user with name username and password pswd exists
+* Checks for whether a user with name `username` and password `pswd` exists
-* Returns true if they do, or false if they do not
+* Returns true if one exists, or false otherwise

 ###### /user/create?name=username&password=pswd
-* Tries to create a new user with name username and password pswd
+* Tries to create a new user with name `username` and password `pswd`
 * Returns true if successful, false otherwise

 ##### Mappings for the playing game
 ###### /game?name=username
-* Starts a new game for user with name username
+* Starts a new game for user with name `username`

 ###### /game/option?opt=response&time=millis